Categories

 If you’ll be traveling with a cat, help them get used to their carrier before your vacation.

-“If I can stress one thing to cat parents around the country, it’s to leave the cat carrier out every single day of the year.
+“If I can emphasize one thing to cat parents around the country, it’s to leave the cat carrier out every single day of the year.
 Make it part of your furniture, keep the carrier door open, feed your cat in that carrier, use treats in that carrier,” Dr. Marks says.
 “Make it a comfortable, safe zone for your cat.
-That will ease a lot of anxiety for car travel of any kind.”
+That will ease a lot of fear, anxiety, and stress for car travel of any kind.”

 Cats and dogs can also benefit from calming pheromones, chemical compounds that dogs and cats release for other members of their species that have positive associations, such as when dogs are nursing from their mothers.
-There are pheromone sprays, diffusers, wipes, and collars specifically designed for dogs (Adaptil) and cats (Feliway).
-An Adaptil collar helped greatly reduce anxiety in the car for Dr. Marks’ terrier mix, Samantha, who accompanies the family on vacations.
+Species-appropriate pheromone sprays applied to bedding, carriers, or travel areas before the trip may help create a more familiar and calming environment for some pets.

 On the Road